NFL streaming: week 18 preview

 8.20pm - Detroit Lions vs Green Bay Packers (NBC, Peacock)

 How to watch NFL: live stream in Canada

 And it's a real bargain too - DAZN costs just CA$24.99 a month or $199.99 a year.
-Away from Canada for a gameweek?
+Away from home in Canada for a game?
 No problem.

-Not only do you get every single NFL game, but DAZN is also the exclusive Canadian streaming home of Champions League, Europa League and EFL Championship soccer!
+Not only do you get every single NFL game, but DAZN is also the exclusive Canadian streaming home of the Champions League, Europa League, and EFL Championship soccer!